Fractures - Ankle

 Minimally displaced Salter-Harris II fracture of distal fibula

-Avulsion fractures of of distal fibula
+Avulsion fractures of Distal Fibula

-• Manage in a CAM boot for 3-4 weeks with weight bearing as tolerated
+• Manage in a CAM boot for 3-4 weeks with weight bearing as tolerated.

 • No formal follow up is required.